Cheat-Sheets for the Writing Process:

 Writing is predominantly a physical exercise and an activity that embraces a multitude of unexpected benefits and paybacks.
 When you make writing a daily practice, you’ll think more concisely while widening the funnel of innovative thoughts and ideas.
 In short: the more you write, the more creative you’ll become.

 We can all benefit from a set of simple pointers and a little preparation to get our cherished thoughts on paper and eventually get our book sold or our essay read by a large audience.
 The writing experience and challenges have their own ways of rewarding the writer, psychologically, and at times economically.

 “Every sentence must do one of two things — reveal character or advance the action.”

 ~ Kurt Vonnegut

 - Do you want to inspire your readers by sharing your work and introducing new concepts and ideas into their lives, making sure they enjoy themselves right up to the last page of your manuscript?

-- Have you got this story inside of you that starts to become an obsession, but you are unsure how to go get it on paper, much less how to get it read, critiqued, edited, and published?
+- Have you got this story inside you that starts to become an obsession, but you are unsure how to get it on paper, much less how to get it read, critiqued, edited, and published?

 - Are you unsure if you’ve got what it takes?

 These questions and doubts are common to us all, so let’s start with some answers.
 With the professional help of experienced authors in our community, I will continue to try and unravel some of the mysteries while navigating through this unknown landscape to help you overcome the most common hurdles in contemporary writing.